edgardomortiz/Captus/docs/content/assembly/align/options.md

 This argument is optional, the default is **auto**.
 ___
 ### **`--mafft_timeout`**
 Modify the waiting time in seconds for an individual alignment to complete.
-When using more exhaustive MAFFT algorithm (e.g. `genafpair`), alignment can take very long (up to hours depending on sample number an length of the sequences).
+When using more exhaustive MAFFT algorithm (e.g., `genafpair`), alignment can take very long (up to hours depending on sample number an length of the sequences).

 This argument is optional, the default is **21600** (= 6 hours).
 ___